cosmos/ibc-go/modules/apps/icq/README.md

 Another implementation of Interchain Queries is by the use of KV store which can be seen implemented here by [QuickSilver](https://github.com/ingenuity-build/quicksilver/tree/main/x/interchainquery)

-The implementation works even if the host side hasn't implemented ICQ, however, it lacks IBC standards.
+The implementation works even if the host side hasn't implemented ICQ, however, it does not fully leverage the IBC standards.